nulogy/design-system/components/README.md

 # @nulogy/components

-<p style="font-size: 21px; line-height: 1.5;">Built with React, compononents make it easy to create interfaces that conform to the principles of the Nulogy Design System. </p>
+> Built with React, compononents make it easy to create interfaces that conform to the principles of the Nulogy Design System.

 ![npm (scoped)](https://img.shields.io/npm/v/@nulogy/components.svg)